Metro Human Relations Commission

 Located with the Metro Human Relations Commission (MHRC), the Policy and Research Specialist takes the lead in developing and implementing the organization’s data gathering and analysis, research, and policy agenda.
 Reporting to the Executive Director, this position will work on collaborative, innovative, outcome-oriented programs and projects to achieve the agency’s mission through governmental, economic, cultural, and social channels.

-Identify and communicate regularly with community partners regarding policy goals and recommendations, program collaboration, and opportunities for community education.
+- Identifies and communicates regularly with community partners regarding policy goals and recommendations, program collaboration, and opportunities for community education.

-Analyze and maintain up-to-date organizational policy data to report on programs and monitor trends.
+- Analyzes and maintains up-to-date organizational policy data to report on programs and monitor trends.

-Monitor and analyze relevant activity in Metro Council, in the executive branch, and in partner organizations county-wide.
+- Monitors and analyzes relevant activity in Metro Council, in the executive branch, and in partner organizations county-wide.

 - Master’s Degree in related field

 - Knowledge of pertinent research and analytical methodology

 - Experience in preparing or presenting complex issues or material to non-specialists

 - Ability to exercise judgment in all phases of analysis

 - Experience writing statistical/analytical reports

 - Experience participating in publications, grant applications, and reports through collaborative writing